apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nikki Haley Asks for Secret Service Protection After Increase in Threats**
+**Ohio health officials warn of potential measles exposure at CVG**

-You can read more about it [here](https://www.wsj.com/politics/elections/nikki-haley-asks-for-secret-service-protection-after-increase-in-threats-05b67a22).
+You can read more about it [here](https://www.wlwt.com/article/ohio-measles-cincinnati-exposure-cvg-montgomery-county/46648780).

 ## Requirements
 - Python 3.8